thindil/steamsky/bin/doc/MODDING.md

   move map left.
 Optional.
 * Key `MapArrowRightIcon`: Path to the SVG image which will be used on button to move map right.
 Optional.
+* Key `MapArrowDownLeftIcon`: Path to the SVG image which will be used on button to move map down and left.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode